A Transformation Perspective on Marginal and Conditional Models: Methods

+replaces the log-linear transformation function of the Weibull model with a smooth log-cumulative hazard function $\h(\ry)$.
+All three models are special cases of mixed-effects transformation models~(\ref{fm:tmME}).

-Neither model can be understood in terms of model (\ref{fm:model}) and two main difficulties are associated with these types of models assuming additivity of the fixed and random effects on the log-odds ratio or log-hazard ratio scales.
-First, unlike in the normal linear mixed-effects model~(\ref{fm:normal}), there is no analytic expression for the marginal distribution and thus a marginal interpretation of the fixed effects $\shiftparm$ is difficult.
-Second, evaluation of the likelihood typically relies on a Laplace approximation of the integral with respect to the random effects' distribution and problems with this approximation have been reported \citep[for example by][]{Ogden_2015}.
-Two novel multivariate transformation models for clustered observations based on~(\ref{fm:model}) address both of these issues as shall be explained in the next subsections.
+Assuming normal random effects $\ru$, neither model can be understood in terms of model (\ref{fm:model}) and two main difficulties are associated with these types of models assuming additivity of the fixed and random effects on the log-odds ratio or log-hazard ratio scales.
+First, unlike in the LMM~(\ref{fm:normal}), there is no analytic expression for the marginal distribution and thus a marginal interpretation of the fixed effects $\shiftparm$ is difficult.
+Second, evaluation of the likelihood typically relies on a Laplace approximation of the integral with respect to the random effects' distribution and problems with this approximation have been reported, for example by \THcite{Ogden}{Ogden_2015}.
+The novel multivariate transformation model for clustered observations based on~(\ref{fm:model}) addresses both of these issues as shall be explained in the next subsections.